skyscrapers/charts/cluster-monitoring/README.md

 helm delete --purge prometheus-operator helm delete --purge k8s-monitor

+# Remove the `kubelet` svc created by prometheus-operator
+kubectl delete svc -n kube-system kubelet

+# Remove CRDs or helm will fail
+# WARNING: this will also remove all your Prometheuses, AlertManagers,
+# ServiceMonitors and PrometheusRules created via the CRD!
+# You will need to redeploy these after deploying the chart.
+# Instead of removing the CRDs, you can also set the following value:
+# `prometheus-operator.prometheusOperator.createCustomResource: false`
 kubectl delete crd prometheuses.monitoring.coreos.com kubectl delete crd prometheusrules.monitoring.coreos.com kubectl delete crd servicemonitors.monitoring.coreos.com kubectl delete crd alertmanagers.monitoring.coreos.com
 ```

 After the `helm purge` there might still be some leftover resources to delete.
 You can find these by running `kubectl get all --all-namespaces -l release=<your helm release name>` and delete those resources.
+Don't forget to also check your ConfigMaps for any leftovers.

 ## Acknowledgements